Our Curriculum Intent (What we plan to teach)

 Children in key stage 2 also enjoy a variety of residential visits.
 These provide many children with their first experience of staying away from home and are hugely rewarding.
 Current residential are:

-Year 4 Stubbington Study Centre, where the children partake in a range of activities, to develop team work and communication, in a purpose built centre.
+Year 4 Stubbington Study Centre (run by Hampshire County Council), where the children partake in a range of activities including orienteering and coastal field studies, to develop team work and communication, in a purpose built centre.
 This is a two night stay.

-Year 5 The Eden project, where the children have the opportunity to experience first-hand what it is like to be in a rainforest and learn more about the Mayan civilisation.
+Year 5 Stone Farm/ The Eden project, where the children have the opportunity to experience first-hand what it is like to be in a rainforest and learn more about the Mayan civilisation.
+They help look after the animals on the farm and to take responsibility for feeding time.
 This is also a two night stay.

 Year 6 Kingswood on the Isle of Wight.
-In their final year children spend a week on the Isle of Wight where they enjoy many activities linked to team building to develop their self-confidence and sense of achievement.
+In their final year, children spend a week on the Isle of Wight where they enjoy many adventurous activities linked to team building to develop their self-confidence and sense of achievement.

 Our commitment to providing the very best opportunities for our children has been recognised through a number of awards.
-These include: the 'Artsmark', for the quality of our performing arts curriculum; the 'Sportsmark' for the level of sporting provision provided; and the FA Charter mark for our football coaching.
-We have also been accredited by UNICEF as a Rights, Respecting School for the extensive work we do related the Rights of the Child.
+These include: the 'Artsmark' and 'Musicmark', for the quality of our performing arts curriculum.
 Castle also has 'Healthy School' status for its promotion of healthy lifestyles.
+We are delighted to have been awarded the prestigious School Games Platinum Mark Award for our contribution to sport in 2022/2023.